rafaelmartins/old.rafaelmartins.eng.br/content/resume.rst

 Resume
 ======

-This is my open-source-related resume.
+This is my "public" resume.
 Please do not redistribute it without first asking me.

 Files